Caden Clark heading to RB Leipzig after MLS season

 "These skills make him a perfect fit for our playing philosophy."

-Clark's move has long been rumored, considering the connection between the clubs.
+Clark's move has long been rumoured, considering the connection between the clubs.

 He scored six goals in the previous MLS campaign including playoff appearances, despite spending just 770 minutes on the pitch.